ben-allen/locale-extensions/README.md

 4. Preferred calendar (Gregorian, Islamic, Buddhist Solar, etc.).
 This option corresponds to the `ca` tag.
 5. Preferred first day of week for calendars.
 This option corresponds to the `fw` tag

 As stated previously, both of the [mechanisms](#mechanisms) for conveying locale preferences to servers are straightforward.
-Most of the complexity involved in actualizing this proposal pertains to determining in advance what combinations of preferences can be safely exposed to servers without impacting user privacy.
+Most of the complexity involved in actualizing this proposal pertains to determining in advance what combinations of preferences can be safely exposed to servers without impacting user privacy, or what combinations of preferences are worth exposing to servers despite their impacts on user privacy.

-In its current state, this proposal features a number of back-of-the-envelope estimations made using uncertain or incomplete data, and the frequent use of vague terms like "likely" and "unlikely".
-Replacing these placeholder terms with clear normative statements will require user research data, and ideally will require on-the-ground knowledge of each supported language and region.

-User research data will also be necessary to determine whether all five of these customization options can be made available, or if in some cases one or more must be dropped.

-This proposal discusses the five tags above in two groups:

-* `fw`, `hc`, and `mu` (first day of week, clock, temperature measurement unit).
-These tags makes sense to discuss in one group because the number of valid settings for each of them is naturally limited.
-* `ca` and `nu` (calendar, numbering system).
-A large number of options are available for these tags, but in most locales settings other than the default is dangerous.
-The `nu` option is particularly important, but also presents a delicate problem: in many contexts, using it at all would result in the user becoming immediately distinguishable from all other users, but in some contexts failing to provide it potentially results in a large number of users receiving unintelligible content.

 ## Summary of proposed supported locale extension combinations

-Our goal is to whenever possible offer users to request the following types of content tailorings:
+Our goal is to offer users to request the following types of content tailorings:

-* Any combination of values for the five locale extension tags listed above that matches the default settings in the locale (or locales) sent in the client's `Accept-Language` header.
+* Any combination of values for the supported extension tags that matches the default settings in any one of the locale or locales sent in the client's `Accept-Language` header.
-* Any combination of values for the five locale extension tags that is otherwise commonly used in the locale (or locales) sent in the client's `Accept-Language` header.
-* Any combination of values which bears little surprisal when considered in combination with other locale-related information about the user that the server already knows.
+* Between one and ten alternate options for each browser localization, taken from the alternate OS settings most
 * Values for the `nu` tag that, if not honored, would result in users receiving unintelligible content.

 A top priority is allowing users to specify alternate numbering systems in languages where multiple commonly used numbering systems exist.
 Another key priority is ensuring that whatever level of flexibility is extended to users of commonly spoken languages is also extended to users from smaller cultural/linguistic communities.

 ## Fingerprinting and internationalization

 The standard practice in explainers is to put a section on security and privacy toward the end.
 In this explainer we have moved it up to nearly the start.
-This is because the benefits of allowing users to receive content tailored to their actual preferences are relatively self-apparent, particularly in contexts where failing to honor those preferences could result in users receiving content that is confusing or unintelligible to them.
-What makes this proposal difficult is the threat of fingerprinting.
-A naïve approach to exposing user preference data can very easily result in a very large number of users unknowingly reducing the entropy of their identity to zero.
+This is because the proposal could potentially expose sensitive user data that is not exposed elsewhere in the Web stack.
+Unless great care is taken in constructing the list of available options, this revealed data can result in users being easily fingerprinted.

 Fingerprinting allows sites to track users without their knowledge or consent, thereby meaningfully violating user privacy, and mitigating fingerprinting risk is our top concern.
 Data gathered by the Electronic Frontier Foundation (EFF) for Peter Eckersley's 2010 paper [How Unique is your Browser?](https://coveryourtracks.eff.org/static/browser-uniqueness.pdf) estimated that 83.6% of browsers visiting the EFF's "Panopticlick" site bore a unique fingerprint.
 Some improvements have been made in the intervening years.
 Notably, the end of Adobe Flash and Java applets as Web technologies has foreclosed a number of potential fingerprinting attacks, and substantial measures have been taken to mitigate the risk of font-based fingerprinting.
 Nevertheless, browsers today are nearly as fingerprintable as browsers in 2010 were.
 The process of reducing the potential for fingerprinting on the Web platform is necessarily a long and slow one  &mdash; a process measured in decades rather than years &mdash; involving the gradual replacement of technologies that expose more user information with technologies that expose less.